 I was thinking about this topic the other day and thought it would make a fun idea for a post.
 For those of you who have done/been through both, maybe you can relate.
 Maybe others will do one or both someday?
 If not, there is likely something in your lifestyle that you can relate, as “marathons” come in all different appearances (jobs, tests/qualifications, moving, etc).

 Running is my solace and has been for about the past 10 years.
 It’s always been my way to re-connect with myself, decompress, brainstorm great ideas and just relax.
-Currently, the time I spend running is far less than in the past.
+Currently, the time I spend running is far less than in the past but I hope to be running in the third trimester.
 But, I still have plenty of memories from marathon training to relate to this post.

 While there’s a set end distance in mind (13.1, 26.2), you never really know when the journey will end